Secure CAN Bus Logging & Telematics - A Simple Intro

 Security features of the CANedge

 The CANedge is a 2xCAN/LIN data logger with SD card.
-Both the CANedge1 and CANedge2 (with WiFi) are designed for end-to-end security with outset in NIST guidelines:
+It is designed for end-to-end security with outset in NIST guidelines:

-Encrypt WiFi, server and data passwords via ECC scheme (device individualized)
+Encrypt WiFi/SIM, server and data passwords via ECC scheme (individualized)

 Encrypt log files on the SD card via AES-GCM scheme (streamed encryption)